Four Corners, Wyoming

+Four Corners is an unincorporated community in Weston County, Wyoming, United States.

+Description

-Four Corners is a place in Weston County, Wyoming, United States.
-It is located in northeastern Wyoming near the Bear Lodge Mountains, part of the Black Hills, at the intersection of U.S. Route 85 and Wyoming Highway 585.
+Four Corners is located in northeastern Wyoming near the Bear Lodge Mountains, part of the Black Hills, at the intersection of U.S. Route 85 and Wyoming Highway 585.
 It is located north of Newcastle, southeast of Sundance, Wyoming, and southwest of Lead, South Dakota.
 Originally a stage station on the famous stagecoach road Cheyenne Black Hills Stage Route connecting Cheyenne and the Union Pacific Railroad with the gold fields of Deadwood, it is today the site of a small store, bed-and-breakfast ranches, vacation homes, and tourist camps.